notpatern/windows-watch-folder/README.md

 3. **Monitor Output**: The script will continuously monitor the specified folder and push any new files to the configured SFTP server.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/license/mit).